 In addition to medical and surgical treatment of Parkinson's disease and other movement disorders, the Center offers a special inpatient rehabilitation program for patients with Parkinson's; support groups and a patient navigator who helps to coordinate care for patients being treated at the Center.
 The program offers numerous ancillary services including physical and occupational therapy, swallowing and speech-language pathology, psychiatric and mental health services, neurosurgical procedures, and educational services.
 In addition, our staff is actively involved in Parkinson's research.
 Our care team will provide each patient with a comprehensive treatment program specifically tailored to meet each person's needs.

-The APDA Information and Referral Center for Parkinson's Disease at NYP Brooklyn Methodist Hospital is supported by a grant from the American Parkinson Disease Association.
-In addition to offering a variety of support groups, exercise and brain training classes, and educational seminars that are free to the public, the Information and Referral Center also provides resources and referrals to individuals who are living with Parkinson's as well their families in Brooklyn and beyond.
-To learn more about Parkinson's Disease and the programs and services that are offered by our center, please contact our Information and Referral Center Coordinator at 646-704-1792 or go to www.apdaparkinson.org for further details.
+The APDA Information & Referral Center for Parkinson’s disease at NewYork-Presbyterian Brooklyn Methodist Hospital is supported by a grant from the American Parkinson Disease Association (APDA).
+Thanks to support from the APDA, NewYork-Presbyterian Brooklyn Methodist Hospital employs an APDA Information & Referral (I&R) Coordinator who is dedicated to supporting the local Parkinson’s disease (PD) community through the creation of educational and support programs by providing advice and connections to the necessary health care experts, disseminating Parkinson's disease resources, and more.
+Having an APDA I&R Coordinator at NewYork-Presbyterian Brooklyn Methodist Hospital enables us to offer more specific care and support to those facing a Parkinson's disease diagnosis.
+Our APDA I&R Coordinator can be reached at 646-704-1792 and [email protected].
+In addition to offering a variety of support groups, exercise classes, and educational seminars that are free to the public, we also provide resources and referrals to individuals who are living with Parkinson's as well as their families in Brooklyn and beyond.
+To learn more about Parkinson's disease and the programs and services offered by our center, please contact our I&R Coordinator or go to www.apdaparkinson.org for further details.